Maintained by International Student Services (ISS) at email@example.com.

 Due to the fluidity of the situation on campus regarding the coronavirus, the answers to the questions below may change.
 Please be sure to check back often for updates.

-Can international students study with Berkeley Global in the Fall 2020 semester?
+Can international students study with Berkeley Global in the Spring 2021 semester?

 Will classes be offered in person or remotely?

-I have applied to start in the Fall 2020 semester.
+I have applied to start in the Spring 2021 semester.
 Will I be able to get an F-1 visa and enter the U.S.?

-Unfortunately, given that most courses will be offered remotely, new F-1 students will not be able to enter the U.S. to start a program in Fall 2020.
+Unfortunately, given that most courses will be offered only remotely, new F-1 students will not be able to enter the U.S. to start a program in Spring 2021 to participate in a remote only program.
+Hybrid programs may offer some exceptions.
 Please contact your program as soon as possible for options and additional details; options may include cancellation, deferral, or part-time remote study from your home.
-Your I-20 will be cancelled in mid-July if you do not communicate your preferences.
+Your I-20 will be cancelled if you do not communicate your preferences.
 F-1 Transfer students should contact ISS immediately.

 I am a continuing/returning student, can I stay in the United States?

-Yes, as of July 14, 2020, students may remain in the U.S. in the Fall 2020 semester regardless of mode of instruction (in-person, hybrid, remote, etc) as long as they puruse a full course of study.
+Yes, F-1 students who were inside the U.S. as of March 9 may remain in the U.S. in the Spring 2021 semester regardless of mode of instruction (in-person, hybrid, remote, etc) as long as they pursue a full course of study.

 If classes are held remotely, I do not want to attend my program.
 Can I come to Berkeley in a different semester to attend in-person?